microsoft/qsharp-runtime/src/Simulation/qdk_sim_rs/README.md

 >
 > This crate is **experimental**, and may undergo breaking API changes with no notice, and may not be maintained in future versions of the Quantum Development Kit.
 >
 > As an experimental feature of the Quantum Development Kit, this crate may be buggy or incomplete.
-Please check the tracking issue at [microsoft/qsharp-runtime#504](https://github.com/microsoft/qsharp-runtime/issues/504) for more information.
+Please check the tracking issue at [microsoft/qsharp-runtime#714](https://github.com/microsoft/qsharp-runtime/issues/714) for more information.

-This **experimental** crate contains simulation functionality for the Quantum Development Kit, including:
+This **experimental** crate implements simulation functionality for the Quantum Development Kit, including:

 - Open systems simulation
 - Stabilizer simulation